All Episodes

 Everything we put up with Birch is free to you.

-Uh so make sure you get it uh study and get access to Philip Patrick and his team.
+So make sure you get it studied and get access to Philip Patrick and his team.

 They can talk to you about the benefits of owning physical gold.

-Get the ultimate guide, which is free for investing in gold in precious metals in the age of Trump.
+Get the ultimate guide, which is free for investing in gold and precious metals in the age of Trump.

-As we said last Saturday, this very time on the show, we walked you through the new structural changes in central banks and the weaponization of the euro and the weaponization of the US dollar has caused uh the great nations of the world uh particularly in Europe to look at stealing the assets of the Russian people.
+As we said last Saturday, this very time on the show, we walked you through the new structural changes in central banks and the weaponization of the Euro and the weaponization of the U.S. dollar has caused the great nations of the world, particularly in Europe, to look at stealing the assets of the Russian people.

 A record quarter, I think it's four in a road now, of central banks buying gold.